 Choosing an Advisor

 Once you have determined your topic, you should approach a faculty member whom you would like to have as your advisor for the project.
 Students should seek an advisor one full semester before they plan to write.
 The advisor must have expertise in the subject and should ideally be someone who has taught you in a graduate course.
 When a faculty member agrees to supervise your essay, you will establish together how often to meet and when drafts of your work will be completed for review.
 The essay advisor will read the primary text(s), recommend secondary materials, and offer feedback and guidance during the writing and revision process.

 In consultation with your advisor, choose a secondary reader--a person generally familiar with the subject area of the essay.
-A third reader may be another UST faculty member--familiar or not with the subject matter--or an academic from outside the UST community.
+A third reader may be another UST faculty member or an academic from outside the UST community.
+This third reader should be someone from an outside expertise.
 These readers, together with your advisor, form the Review Committee that will read the essay and participate in your review conversation upon completion of the project.

 Once an advisor and readers are confirmed, a Masters Essay Proposal should be completed with a 500-word description of the proposed essay, discussing the nature of the research, goals of the study, and a bibliography of the texts to be read, including at least ten annotated references.
 The proposal should be signed by the advisor and submitted to the Graduate English Coordinator according to the timeline.